Scalar-induced gravitational waves including isocurvature perturbations with lattice simulations: Evolution of curvature and isocurvature perturbations

-one can obtain the initial value of $\Phi_i$ and $S_i$~\cite{Zeng:2025cer}, where the equation of state parameter $w$ is defined as $\omega=p_{(r)}/(\rho_{(r)}+\rho_{(m)})$ and $\zeta_g$ is the gauge invariant curvature perturbation.
+one can obtain the initial value of $\Phi_{i,\mathrm{ad}}$ (``ad'' means adiabatic) and $S_i$~\cite{Zeng:2025cer}, where the equation of state parameter $w$ is defined as $\omega=p_{(r)}/(\rho_{(r)}+\rho_{(m)})$ and $\zeta_g$ is the gauge invariant curvature perturbation.
 For the initial relative velocity $V_{\mathrm{rel}}$, combining Eqs.~\eqref{eq:vrel}, \eqref{eq:phis}, and the exact solutions~\eqref{eq:Sols} and~\eqref{eq:solphi} shows that during radiation-domination or matter-domination,

 which leads to the regular solution $V_{\mathrm{rel}}=0$.
 Then, Eq.~\eqref{eq:V} can be applied to obtain the initial value of $v_{(m)}$ and $v_{(r)}$, while Eq.~\eqref{eq:drho} and $S_i$ can be used to derive the initial conditions for $\delta\rho_{(m)}$ and $\delta\rho_{(r)}$.
 The initial conditions for $h_{ij}$ are set as usual $(h_{ij})_i = 0$.